saaclevi/saaclevi/README.md

-🔭 Hello, I'm Isaac Levi, a front-end developer looking to be a full stack programmer or a teacher, who knows.
+🔭 Hello, I'm Isaac Levi, computer science student at unesp bauru. i love to produce music currently working in game dev and a analog synth.

 🎧 Love producing some tunes in my free time! 🎻 https://on.soundcloud.com/WN1PC